Daventry Branch of The Peterborough Diocesan Guild of Church Bellringers

 5 Graham Nabb (C)

-The bells were rung regularly, including a Monday morning practice, until November 2007 when arrangements were made to transfer the Monday practice to Staverton, and restart the Thursday evening practice abandond some years ago when the Staverton band disintegrated.
+The bells were rung regularly, including a Monday morning practice, until November 2007 when arrangements were made to transfer the Monday practice to the six bells at Staverton, and restart the Thursday evening practice abandoned some years ago when the Staverton band disintegrated.

 Thursday, November 20, 2008: Denis Pearson (DAC Bells Advisor and PDG Steward) inspected the tower and bells.